tawn33y/at-demos/README.md

 # at-demos

-A collection of demos to demonstrate how to use SMS, and in node.js via Africa's Talking.
+A collection of demos to demonstrate how to use SMS and USSD in node.js via Africa's Talking.

 ## Contents